Mentor-Paris/Dashboard-Ytrack/README.md

 The [leaderboardPyc page](https://dashboard-ytrack.onrender.com/leaderboard) is the leaderboard of all users of the PYC campus.

 The [leaderboardnational page](https://dashboard-ytrack.onrender.com/leaderboardnational) is the leaderboard of all users of Ytrack.

+The [graphics page](https://dashboard-ytrack.onrender.com/graphique) contains many graphics of stats of all users of Ytrack.